CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 In stead of _a-put_, that was used in the previous example, I now use command `rclone copyto` to copy all the files from the given directory to Allas.
 In the case of _rclone_ there is no default bucket.
 In stead I have to define a bucket to be used.
-This example I use bucket name _2001659-genomes_ and define that each object name should have prefix _zebarfish_.
+This example I use bucket name _2001659-genomes_ and define that each object name should have prefix _zebrafish_.

 <pre>[kkayttaj@c311:genomes><b>rclone copyto zebrafish/ allas:2001659-genomes/zebrafish</b></pre>